-37 "O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
+"O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you would not!"

-11. Respond to the following statement: "The texts listed above clearly demonstrate that human beings can in fact successfully resist God's will.
-Therefore the doctrine of irresistible grace is false."
-12. Respond to the following statement: "The doctrine of irresistible grace teaches that human beings are mere puppets.
-God forces people against their will to believe in Christ.
-Therefore this view destroys genuine human freedom."
+- 11. Respond to the following statement: "The texts listed above clearly demonstrate that human beings can in fact successfully resist God's will.
+Therefore the doctrine of irresistible grace is false." - ANSWER.
+These texts indicate that human beings can and do resist God.
+However, it would be wrong to conclude that human beings can ultimately resist God's will.
+The doctrine of irresistible grace means that God is able, when he so chooses, to overcome our resistance and draw us to himself.
+As we saw in Lesson 1, no purpose of his can be thwarted (Job 42:1).